 - Roasting the cauliflower before assembling the gratin adds another layer of flavor to this dish.

-- Pair this gratin with turkey tenderloins, pork tenderloin, beef, or chicken.
+- Serve this gratin with turkey tenderloins, cast-iron pork tenderloin, or baked thin-sliced chicken breasts.

 Yes, this dish can be made ahead of time.
 After combining the roasted cauliflower and cheese sauce in the baking dish, let it cool, then cover and refrigerate until you are ready to bake.
 Allow 5-10 minutes of additional baking time.